 David graduated in biochemical sciences from Harvard College and earned his PhD from The Rockefeller University.

 Every year schools from all over the East of England compete to grow the best crystals of potash alum.
 The competition, sponsored by the LMB and the Cambridge Crystallographic Data Centre is aimed at encouraging a whole new generation of scientists.

 All the crystals produced are displayed at the Cambridge Science Festival in March and students from the winning schools are then invited to the LMB to see some science in action.

 The Royal Society recognizes excellence in science and technology through its medals, awards and prize lectures.
 Amongst the recently announced prizewinners are three scientists from the LMB – Greg Winter, Brad Amos and Sarah Teichmann.

 Greg Winter from the LMB’s PNAC Division has been awarded the 2011 Royal Medal for interdisciplinary sciences.
 This is one of the most prestigious medals awarded by the Royal Society.

-Jason Chin has won the Royal Society of Chemistry’s 2010 Corday-Morgan Prize.
+On the 24th June 2011 there will be a symposium in the LMB’s Max Perutz Lecture Theatre where Jason Chin will be presented with his medal for winning the Royal Society of Chemistry’s Corday-Morgan 2010 prize.
 The award was made in recognition of Jason’s “pioneering work on genetically encoding the synthesis of novel polymers in cells through development of methods to incorporate, for example, new amino acids”.